wojtekweg/tableau_intern_task/README.md

 The visualization for the outcomes has been made in Google Docs Spreadsheets - I had no time for proper scripting the visualizations, and I didn't want to make it anyhow, but automatic.

+All the outcomes are based on the task criteria - 6 hours time range since the first bug and "Confirmed" status.

 ## Thoughts about my solution